Reinventing How Homes are Built

-3DCP™ (3D Concrete Printing) is a groundbreaking construction technology that PCI Builders is bringing to California.
-PCI’s first 3DCP permit was approved in February 2026 for a home in Altadena, California, a community impacted by the Eaton Fire in early 2025.
+3DCP is a groundbreaking construction technology that PCI Builders is bringing to the Los Angeles area.
+PCI’s first 3DCP permit was approved in February 2026 for a home to be constructed in Altadena, California, a community impacted by the Eaton Fire in early 2025.
+The printing of the home and detached garage is expected to begin in June 2026.
+As communities rebuild after devastating wildfires, technologies like 3DCP offer a new approach to constructing more resilient homes.

 -